Recover Corrupted Or Crashed MySQL Database Online

-If the data in the recovered database looks good the next step is to download the database in an SQL dump.
-After the payment is done it will show a link to download the database dump:
+If the data in the recovered database looks good, the next step is to download the database in the SQL dump.
+After the payment goes through, you’ll see a download link for the database dump:

 You can download the dump to the local computer or use the given

 wget command to download the dump on a remote server.

 Once the database is recovered, you can go ahead and configure backups so the database is never lost again 🙂